Data-Driven Storytelling

 Narrative

 The narrative component is about the simple language used to describe the data.
 A narrative is used to support the visualizations and insights in the simplest way possible.
-It highlights key KPIs and metrics, and trends and expedites the decision-making process.
+It highlights key KPIs metrics, and trends and expedites the decision-making process.

 Top Reasons to Use Data-Driven Storytelling